thelukester92/swift-engine/README.md

 * Figure out a way to access LGSprite.node before LGNodeSystem has connected the node
 * Stop sprites from fetching a new texture every frame if the texture isn't changing
 * Get the correct sprite from row and col
+* Engine interface should be agnostic of the underlying framework, i.e. it should not be so tightly coupled to SpriteKit; we should remove the node system and explicit passing of SK classes.
+* Sprites may not always need states (i.e. tiles only have one frame always)
+* LGTileLayer.data should be LGTile[][]